-His research broadly focuses on corporate finance with a particular focus on securities issuance and analyst behavior.
-He has published in most of the journals in the field including the Journal of Finance, Review of Financial Studies, Journal of Financial Economics, Journal of Financial and Quantitative Analysis, and others.
-He has been cited in the Wall Street Journal, USA Today, and other media outlets.
-He currently serves as an associate editor for the Journal of Financial Research.
+His research broadly focuses on corporate finance and investments with a particular focus on analyst behavior.
+He has published more than 30 academic articles in most of the journals in the field including the Journal of Finance, the Review of Financial Studies, the Journal of Financial Economics, the Journal of Financial and Quantitative Analysis, Management Science, the Journal of Accounting and Economics and others.
+He has been cited in the Wall Street Journal, USA Today and other media outlets.

-He holds a PhD from the University of Kentucky and earned a BA and an MBA from the University of Central Florida.
+He earned a PhD from the University of Kentucky and received an MBA and a bachelor's degree from the University of Central Florida.
 Bradley was granted the CFA designation in 1998.

 - GEB 6896 - IBA II